Databricks (SQL Warehouse)

 received_at | TIMESTAMP | Time Signal received the event. |

-Query JSON columns with : notation or parse_json() (e.g. properties:total::DOUBLE).
-For native JSON typing, declare columns as VARIANT (Databricks Runtime 15.3+).
+Query the JSON columns with : notation or parse_json() (e.g. properties_json:total::DOUBLE, context_json:consent).
+For native JSON typing, declare properties_json / context_json as VARIANT (Databricks Runtime 15.3+) — Signal sends a JSON string either way.

 Consent